gregsmi/cpg-deploy/azure/README.md

    - To obtain a list of UPNs for all users in the tenant execute `az ad user list --query "[].userPrincipalName"` (This can produce many results if your tenant is large).
 1. The `hail` JSON object contains configuration for the previously deployed Hail Batch cluster listed as a prerequisite. `domain`, `resource_group`, and `cluster_name` should be the same details you previously collected about your Hail Batch deployment.

-Initially the deployment contains no datasets - dataset deployment is discussed later under [Configuring and deploying datasets](#configuring-and-deploying-datasets).
+Initially the deployment contains no datasets - dataset deployment is described at [Configuring and deploying datasets](./config/README.md).

 ## Terraform deployment

 1. Initialize Terraform using the `terraform_init.sh` shell script.
-This script performs a number of operations
+This script performs a number of operations:
+   - Reads `deployment.env` to determine the correct account and resource names for the current deployment
    - Ensures that you are logged into the correct Azure tenant (and attempts to log you in if not)
-   - Creates a resource group, storage account, and container within that account to hold terraform state
+   - Creates a resource group, a storage account, and a container within that account
-   - Initializes Terraform using the newly created storage account and container to contain backend state
+   - Initializes Terraform using the newly-created storage account and container to contain centralized backend state
    - Creates a file `terraform.tfvars` that contains deployment-specific variables

    ```bash